Resting Anchor

 Representation of a printed document with bubble added for emphasis

 Unfortunately there isn't a simple solution.
-There is no option in Word to exclude printing placeholder text, and without an intensive form validation process, you can't make the user fill out each field.
+There is no option in Word to exclude printing content control PHT, and without an intensive form validation process, you can't make the user fill out each field.

 Each of the automated solutions provided require VBA which means the template and form documents must be macro enabled (i.e., .dotm and .docm extensions).

-The first method employs the application event "DocumentBeforePrint," repurposed Print commands and a temporary modification of the placeholder text style.
+The first method employs the application event "DocumentBeforePrint," repurposed Print commands and a temporary modification of the document's Placeholder text style.

 Site Note Icon Notes: